 This consists of high-grade bonds that generate regular income via coupon payments.
 We also like the fact that this multi asset fund gets you access to the emerging markets.
 In particular, you will have a 7% holding in the iShares Core MSCI Emerging Markets ETF

 In terms of the financial returns, the iShares Core Growth Allocation ETF has performed very well since its inception in 2008 – generating growth of more than 171%.
 This translates to average annualized gains of 8.57%.
-Best of all, this multi asset fund comes with an annual expense ratio of just 0.31%.
-This means that you will pay just 3.10 per year for every £1,000 invested!
+Notably, this multi asset fund comes with an annual expense ratio of just 0.31%.
+This means that you will pay just 3.10 per year for every £1,000 invested.

 Your capital is at risk

-If you have a lower tolerance for risk and volatility – then you might want to consider the iShares Core Conservative Allocation ETF.
-As the name suggests, this multi asset fund will take a conservative approach to the financial markets – ensuring that your capital is allocated into less risky markets.
+If you have a lower tolerance for risk and volatility – then you might want to analyse the iShares Core Conservative Allocation ETF.
+As the name suggests, this multi-asset fund will take a conservative approach to the financial markets – ensuring that your capital is allocated into less risky markets.

 This iShares multi asset fund will also invest in a diversified basket of stocks and bonds.
 In fact, many of the individual ETFs in this fund are similar to the iShares Core Growth Allocation, albeit, the weighting system is much more geared towards fixed-income bonds.
 For example, the allocation towards the iShares Core Total USD Bond Market ETF goes from 30% up to 56%.